 To re-humanize leadership, we will have to overcome an Industrial Age worldview that taught us to define ourselves and our organizations as closed and fragmented black boxes.

 This approach did seem to work as long as the world was assumed to be linear and a closed system.
 So strategy became the Holy Grail, and the harbinger of success.
 And yes, every once in a while we would pay lip service to our values, except those were not values at all but, at best, a list of aspirational statements that were unmoored from reality.
 At worst they were simply feel-good lines.
 Purpose had little or no value in a worldview that was defined by input and output.
 Our contention is that purpose will have to be the core leadership resource in the 21st century.

 And as the business environment becomes increasingly complex and ambiguous, there is an even greater need to humanize leadership, imbuing it with deeper meaning and purpose.
 Yet so many organizations continue to position leadership as an instrument for maximizing efficiency or output, so much so that we have come to accept that as the norm.
 Yet volatility, uncertainty, complexity, and ambiguity (Vuca) makes this approach even more untenable.

 The VUCA challenge

 As the defining acronym for the 21st century, Vuca conjures up an unmanageable world in which disruption is the new normal and leaders had better adapt or perish.
 The fact is, globalization, convergent technologies, and a new millennial mindset of transparency and collaboration are colluding to obliterate the illusion of a predictable future.
 All along we had assumed we could navigate the future using the trusted recipe of information, capability, and strategy.
-In a recent survey by Duke Corporate Education, chief executives declared complexity their number
+In a recent survey by Duke Corporate Education, chief executives declared complexity their number one challenge.

 But complexity is neither the problem nor a new phenomenon.